FK Skopje

 FK Skopje (ФК Скопје) is a football club from Skopje, the capital of the North Macedonia.
-They are currently competing in the Macedonian Second League.
+They are currently competing in the Macedonian First League.

 History

 Fudball Club SSK, an acronym for Skopski Sportski Klub (Sports Club Skopje), was a football club based in Skopje, present-day North Macedonia.
 The club was founded in 1921 under the name Skopski Sportski Klub and operated under the abbreviation SSK until 1941.
 It was later renamed Metalec Skopje.

 Upon its founding, SSK was incorporated into the Skopje parish, one of the administrative districts of the Skoplje Football Subassociation, a regional subdivision of the Yugoslav Football Association.
 In December 1927, the club became affiliated with the newly established subassociation structure that organized competitive football in the region.